Rolling With It: Overpronation’s Influences Explored

 Primary Causes

-Overpronation occurs when the body moves too far or too fast through the pronation movement during gait and may lead to dysfunctional biomechanics and various pain complaints.
-Causes vary, but there are a number of important factors that may increase the risk of overpronation.
+Overpronation, characterized by excessive or rapid pronation during gait, can lead to dysfunctional biomechanics and various pain complaints.
+Several key factors may increase the risk of overpronation.

 Figure 3